Import VAT - What is Import VAT?

 Import VAT on Services

-If you are purchasing services from another EU country, you should follow a procedure called reverse charge, also known as ‘tax shift’.
+If you are purchasing services from outside the UK, you should follow a procedure called reverse charge, also known as ‘tax shift’.

 This is when you credit your VAT account as if you had supplied the services yourself, then deduct the same amount – the two cancel out meaning you do not pay VAT.